containerscrew/csp/README.md

 > This demo could easily be extended to sniff traffic from container runtimes like containerd or others.

+---

+> For the demo, only `IPv4` traffic has been implemented for now.

 # Introduction

 After installing `podman` in your computer, run: